InterviewsExclusive Interview With Dan Olson, CEO Of UpCity

 For how economically developed and innovative our country is, it’s ironic that we fall behind when it comes to cybersecurity.

-In the latest data from Comparitech, the U.S. ranked 44 out of 75 countries in terms of cybersecurity safety.
+According to the latest data from Comparitech, the U.S. ranked 44th out of 75 countries in terms of cybersecurity safety.
 That may come as a surprise, considering much of what we do is online, but cyber abilities and cybersecurity are two different things.

 2. According to the survey, half of the businesses in the US have no cybersecurity plan in place.
 What are some reasons for this slack?